espin086/lingua-wave/README.md

 ## How It Works

-1. **Transcription**: Uses OpenAI's Whisper model to convert speech to text
+1. **Transcription**: Uses OpenAI's Whisper model (free, open-source) to convert speech to text
-2. **Translation**: Translates the text using Google Translate
+2. **Translation**: Translates the text using Google Translate's free service
-3. **Speech Synthesis**: Converts the translated text back to speech using Google Text-to-Speech
+3. **Speech Synthesis**: Converts the translated text back to speech using Google Text-to-Speech's free service

 ## Error Handling